Tom-Tee/mad-events/README.md

 2. My engineering focus of this application was with a classic Ruby MVC design pattern with router & repository included.

 3. I choose to create a CSV database for the application to pull and store data when the app was running.
-You can see in action this by pressing `1` or `2` on the start menu OR run these commands on the model creation menu:
+You can see this action by pressing `1` or `2` on the start menu OR run these commands on the model creation menu:
 ```
 PRINT TALKS Hybrid_Melbourne_Showcase
 PRINT TALKS Partnering_to_End_Modern_Slavery